• Skip to main content

 • Return the ribs to the oven and roast for an additional 1½ hours.

-• Remove the ribs from the oven and increase the oven temperature to 375 degrees.
+• Remove the ribs from the oven and increase the oven temperature to 375 degrees Fahrenheit (190 degrees Celsius).

 • Slather the tops of the ribs with the tomato paste and sprinkle with brown sugar.

-• Return the ribs to the oven and roast for an additional 20 minutes, or until the ribs reach an internal temperature of 190-degrees on a meat thermometer and the brown sugar is caramelized and sticky.
+• Return the ribs to the oven and roast for an additional 20 minutes, or until the ribs reach an internal temperature of 190-degrees on an instant read meat thermometer, and the brown sugar is caramelized and sticky.

 Allow the ribs to sit covered for 10-15 minutes before serving.